RayPT808/activitytracker/README.md

 ###  Sprint and Timeline Tracking

-The roadmap view showed a chronological rollout of tasks across the month of June.
+The roadmap view showed a chronological rollout of tasks across the month of May and June.
 Tasks like form validation, filtering, and core CRUD operations were distributed across the weeks and tracked by ID.

 Notable features completed:
 - Registration & Login flow